HIGISX/crime-prediction-patrol-drl/README.md

-# Spatiotemporal Crime Prediction and Fairness-Constrained Spatial Optimization with Deep Reinforcement Learning for Patrol Region Design
+# Spatiotemporal Crime Prediction and Fairness Constrained Spatial Optimization with Deep Reinforcement Learning for Patrol Region Design
 This repository provides part of the data and source code for the paper **"Spatiotemporal Crime Prediction and Fairness-Constrained Spatial Optimization with Deep Reinforcement Learning for Patrol Region Design"**.

 ## Dependencies